mwolfson/jetpackTemplate/README.md

 #### Static Analysis

 I included static analysis tooling in the build for this project.
-I like to use these tools to maintain consistency, so include them in all my projects.
+These tools help maintain consistency and are worth including in all projects.

 To run static analysis on this project, execute: